benspilker/ari-automate/README.md

 For larger customers who have more than 8 subscriptions, consider using ARI-powershell-csp-prod-nonprod.ps1 which currently filters out non-prod subcriptions and only queries prod.
 5. Check the `$HOME/subscriptions.txt` file for the formatted subscription list.
 6. Inventory data will be collected automatically via `Invoke-ARI`.
 7. Download files from cloud shell to your local computer.
-Manage Files, Download a File, Enter the path For example /home/user AzureResourceInventory/AzureResourceInventory_Report_2025-11-02_03_10.xlsx
+Manage Files, Download a File, Enter the path.
+    For example /home/user

+AzureResourceInventory/AzureResourceInventory_Report_2025-11-02_03_10.xlsx